-A nine-course major program of concentration may be selected from among the following subjects: art, biology, English, foreign language (French, German, Latin, Spanish), history, music, mathematics, physical education, political science, religion and theology (history and literature of religion), and speech.
+An eight and a half course departmental concentration may be selected from the following subjects: art, biology, English, foreign language (French, German, Latin, Spanish), history, music, mathematics, physical education, political science, and speech.

-If a student selects a group program of concentration, he must fulfill one of the programs listed below.
-A group concentration shall consist of at least ten and a half courses, of which a minimum of five courses shall be in one subject listed above, three in another subject, and the remaining courses to a total of ten and a half in related subjects from the same group.
+Most students in elementary education programs, however, complete group concentrations which consist of at least ten and a half courses, of which a minimum of five shall be in one subject listed above, a minimum of three in another subject, and the remaining courses in the same or related subjects.
+Model programs are listed below but students may consult the appropriate department for further advice.